Warning the West of Its Hypocrisy

 There’s just one problem.
 Like Rome, our globalized economy will inevitably hit a limit to growth.
 When that happens, our civilization will no longer be able to award immigrants their “equal rights”.
 The (already inflated) value of citizenship will quickly deflate.
 Angry immigrant mobs — soon a majority in most Western cities — will have no choice but to take to the streets demanding their rightful due.

 If we cannot see our reality, because treacherous words of our own invention have hidden it from view, then we cannot act upon it either.
-I am convinced that the real reason civilizations fail is because of their inability, or unwillingness, to see the truth.
+I am convinced that the real reason civilizations fail is that of their inability, or unwillingness, to see the truth.
 And that truth is: once the immigrant classes have achieved a critical mass, they can and will turn their backs on us.